French National-Collectivist Party: Conflicts and repression

 Following the Munich Agreement and its revelations about Nazi ambitions, Clémenti was placed under surveillance.
 He thus entered a police file on "defeatist" campaigners, also featuring Nazi apologists (Louis Darquier de Pellepoix, Léon Daudet) and far-left pacifists (Marceau Pivert).
 However, Dunan claims that, despite customs and warning signs, the Police Prefecture still had no detailed file on the PFNC leader in 1939.
 In June of that year, the party headquarters on Boulevard de Sébastopol, 87 were ultimately raided by police.
 This followed the passage of laws against racial hatred and foreign propaganda.
 A simultaneous raid descended upon the antisemitic magazine Le Porc-épic, which was located in the same building as Le Pays Libre!.

 In August, Clémenti was found guilty of distributing anti-Jewish tracts, which he claimed were in fact authored by the staff writers of Le Porc-épic.
 Reporting on the sentencing, the leftist newspaper Le Populaire described the PFNC as "outrageously fascist".
 The presiding judge invoked the memory of Jews "who died for France" in World War I, noting that Clémenti had sullied it.
 The punishment meted, however, was minimal, as Clémenti had "promised not to start over".
 In the wake of sentencing, the PFNC submitted an open letter to the press, correcting the record by noting that Clémenti had been cleared of charges relating to Nazi propaganda.
 This text argued that the party's antisemitism was not the same as Nazi racial politics, but a set of original "methods [...] for the defense of the nation, the family, and the race."

-Shortly after the Nazi invasion of Poland, as France began preparing for war, Clémenti issued public threats against Édouard Daladier, the Council President.
-He faced trial for this and was ordered to pay over 4,000 French francs in damages.
-During the Phony War of September 1939, he was imprisoned for another three months, but ultimately managed to persuade government that he was still loyal, and fought with distinction in the Battle of France.
-Shortly after the surrender of June 1940, Clémenti became one of the first voluntary Nazi collaborators in occupied France.